 Her interest in “the way people and organizations work” started many years ago when she was hired as a Training Associate at UNUM, down in Portland.
 Ginger eventually ran UNUM’s training and development department before moving on to run her own small business doing organization development work, first in Canada, then in the Dallas area, and finally here, after moving back to Bangor in 2005.

-With over 30 years in the “people development business”, she is an experienced trainer, facilitator and coach and has worked with individuals and groups on many different issues related to improving individual and organizational effectiveness.
+With over 30 years in the “people development business”, she is an experienced trainer, facilitator and executive coach and has worked with individuals and groups on many different issues related to improving individual and organizational effectiveness.
 She is especially interested in helping people develop confidence and skills related to leadership, team effectiveness, managing conflict and change, and managerial courage.

 Ginger is currently participating in a year-long women’s leadership development program called The Power of Self.
 Upon completion, she will be a coach for other women participating in the program.
 One of Ginger’s favorite current projects focuses on creating and running professional development workshops to help women grow and be more happy, effective and successful with their lives and their work.

 Ginger is a Master Life Coach certified with the Martha Beck Institute, a certified trainer of Power & System’s Organization Workshop simulation and a long-standing member of the NTL Institute.
 She is also certified and/or uses the following assessments in her work…